English

 Photography is allowed for personal use, but some restrictions may apply.
 Tripods and commercial photography may require special permission.

-Is there a dress code for visiting Edinburgh Castle?
+Is there a dress code to be followed?

 No specific dress code exists, but visitors are encouraged to dress appropriately and comfortably.
-Note that the weather in Scotland can be unpredictable.
+Note that the weather in Scotland can be unpredictable, so dress in layers to beat the weather.

 What other attractions are near Edinburgh Castle?